fredins/agda-llvm/html/logbook.md

   approach to minimize reference counts operations through borrowed refereces.
 Owned
   references need to be consumed exactly once.
 A reference is consumed when it is
   returned, stored as a heap value, and passed to another function (as an owned reference).
-  Addionally, there is also `dec` and `inc` for consuming and copying references,
+  Addionally, there is `dec` and `inc` for consuming and copying references,
   respectively.
 A borrowed references is not allowed to be consumed.